-- 1. Log into your router management page (see "Access your router management page" on page 10). - 2.
+- 1. Log into your router management page (see "Access your router management page" on page 9). - 2.
 Click on Advanced and click on USB, then click on FTP Server. - 3.
 Review the administrator settings required for your FTP server.
-Click Apply to save settings.
-Commit your changes to the router by clicking on Apply/Discard Changes in the left-hand menu, and click Apply & Reboot.
+Click Apply to save settings

 - FTP Server: Select enable or disable for the feature. - Authentication: Selecting Enable will require user name and password authentication in order to access the USB storage using FTP.
 Selecting Disable will disable the user name and password authentication requirement for access the USB storage which can be access anonymously. - Access From Internet: Selecting Enable will allow access to the USB storage using FTP over the Internet (WAN) and local (LAN) networks.
-Selecting Disable will disable FTP access over the Internet and allow LAN access only.

-• File Server Codepage: Defines which character set to use when transferring data using FTP.
+Selecting Disable will disable FTP access over the Internet and allow LAN access only. - File Server Codepage: Defines which character set to use when transferring data using FTP.
 It is recommended to leave these settings as default "Western European".